British Democratic Party (2013): Electoral performance

 In 2025, British Democrat candidate Peter Lawrence was elected to the Mylor council in Cornwall.
 Meanwhile, former parliamentary candidate Frank Calladine was elected onto two separate parish council seats in Doncaster, representing the Sprotbrough and Cusworth council and the Brodsworth council.
 Calladine also stood as the British Democrats' candidate for the 2025 Doncaster mayoral election, having previously won 8.1% of the vote as an independent candidate in 2021.
 Later that month, British Democrat candidate Lawrence Rustem won a parish council by-election in Maidstone, Kent with 54.5% of the vote.

+In 2026, Kai Stephens was the British Democratic Party candidate in the 2026 Clacton by-election, and received 132 votes (0.38% of the vote), and lost his £500 deposit.

 Notable members

 A number of disillusioned British National Party members joined Andrew Brons in the BDP split with the BNP, including Kevin Scott, founder and director of Civil Liberty and former party organiser for the BNP in the North East.
 Other notable members of the party include: